Here’s everything you’ve ever wanted to know about the incredible tallest tower in the world, the Burj Khalifa

 - The tallest service elevator in the world

-The Burj Khalifa is also home to the world’s highest restaurant – At.mosphere on Level 122 of the building.
-Guests can enjoy a menu full of luxury items like oysters and caviar as they stair out the city skyline from a height of 441-meters!
+The Burj Khalifa is also home to the world’s highest restaurant – At.mosphere, on Level 122 of the building.
+Guests can enjoy a menu full of luxury items like oysters and caviar as they stare out the city skyline from a height of 441 meters!

 The Burj Khalifa houses the world’s second-highest swimming pool, located on the 76th floor.
 (The world’s highest swimming pool is located on the 118th floor (484 metres up) in the Ritz-Carlton Hotel at International Commerce Centre, Hong Kong).

 The Burj Khalifa was designed by Skidmore, Owings & Merill, (SOM) an American architectural, urban planning, and engineering firm.
 They also designed the Willis Toere (formerly Sears Tower) in Chicago and the One World Trade Centre in New York.
 Adrian Smith FAIA, RIBA, was the consulting design partner.